Why am I looking after this page? Tioga Co. needed something I thought I would like to provide. It was an orphan county and I live in the county.

 Dad came home to ask Mom to marry him and they lived in Chicago in Al Capone's neighborhood, where I was born in 1931.
 Later we moved to Oak Lawn, IL where my sister Nola was b. in 1934.
 We stayed in Oak Lawn till WW2 was beginning.

-Shortly after getting married, Dad entered the apprentice program in the Refrigeration and Pipe Fitters craft.
+Shortly after getting married, Dad entered the apprentice program in the Refrigeration and Pipe Fitters craft/union.
 Refrigeration was a new industry then, just coming to grocery stores.
 Meat, milk and ice cream could now be kept in coolers and freezers in the stores for the first time.
 Ammonia gas was used initally as the refrigerant and leaks caused store owners great problems.
-They got very upset with the refrigeration systems.
-Ice Cream companies started about then in Chicago and Dad worked for Meadow Gold Ice Cream Co. working 60 hours a week and geting paid for 40.
+They got very upset when ammonia gas drove customers from their stores.
+The first commercial Ice Cream companies started about then in Chicago.
+Dad worked for Meadow Gold Ice Cream Co. working 60 hours a week and geting paid for 40.

 Dad moved the family into a house trailer expecting he would be working as a pipe fitter during the war plant construction period.
 As gas was rationed only some of this happened.
-The most notable construction work was in the Hanford Project in Washington State which was later to make Plutonium in the development of the atomic bomb.
+The most notable construction work was in Oak Ridge TN and later in the Hanford Project in Washington State which was later to make Plutonium in the development of the atomic bomb.

-After the war, Mom insisted we stay in Macon Co. so I would be able to attend all 4 years of high school in the same place.
+After the war, and 9 different grade schools I was bullied and messed up pschologically, unable to control my emotions when stressed.
+Mom insisted we stay in Macon Co. so I would be able to attend all 4 years of high school in the same place.
 Dad couldn't make a good living in Macon as a refrigeration repairman so went to Chicago to get a union job and return for visits every month or so.